shastaxc/gearswap-data/README.md

 other files listed in this repository but feel free to use them as references.
 To use any of these functions, follow the instructions
 below:

-**Installing Silverlibs**
+**Installing SilverLibs**
-1. The SilverLibs.lua file should be placed in the gearswap/data folder or in the gearswap/libs folder.
+1. The SilverLibs.lua file should be placed in the gearswap/libs folder.
+It will still work if you have it in the gearswap/data folder though.
 2. Add the following line at the top of your gearswap file in which you wish to use the function.
 If you have a global file, you can put it at the top of that one instead.
 ```
 include('SilverLibs')